tech-otaku/macos-desktop/MONTEREY.md

 The intention is to document the state of the `data` and `preferences` tables in the `desktoppicture.db` database after each iteration.
 Output is written to `set-desktop-monterey-tests.txt`

-To change the Desktop picture 100 times, `cd` into the `Monterey Tests` directory and type `[bash] ./set-desktop-monterey-tests.sh 100`
+To change the Desktop picture 100 times, `cd` into the `Monterey Tests` directory and type `./set-desktop-monterey-tests.sh 100`

 ## Changes Since macOS 11.4 Big Sur